'I found the personal development component especially valuable...'

 Lloyd hopes to continue onto a variety of governance roles within different industries, emphasising that the MBA’s real value is in developing the learning and personal capabilities required for senior leadership positions.

-‘I have benefited more from the personal development and actual learning through the study than the ability to put the qualification on my CV,’ he says.
+‘I have benefited more from the personal development, course content, and learning how to learn through the study than the ability to put the qualification on my CV,’ he says.
 ‘Prospective students will obtain the most value when they have prior commercial experience and are prepared to actively apply what they learn to their future endeavours.’